christian-carnate/personal-blog/_posts/2024-05-11-Entry-Level-Cybersecurity-Interview-Questions.md

 ---
 title: Entry-Level Cybersecurity Interview Questions
 date: 2024-05-11 11:55:00 -1000
-categories: [Cybersecurity Career Resources, Interviews]
+categories: [Career Resources, Interviews]
 tags: [career resources]
-description: Received your first cybersecurity job interview?
-This article will cover common HR and technical questions to assist you with passing the interview stages with flying colors.
+description: Received a cybersecurity job interview opportunity?
+This article will cover interview resources and a list of common HR and technical questions that will help you ace your next cybersecurity job interview.
 image: /assets/img/article_prev/interview.jpg
 ---